-Rosehill operates its own mutual exchange board, which is on public display to both Rosehill tenants and external tenants.
-Periodically the existence of the mutual exchange boards will be publicised in Rosehill's newsletters.
+Rosehill operates its own mutual exchange book, which is located in the reception area of the office and can be accessed by both Rosehill tenants and external tenants.
+Periodically the existence of the mutual exchange book will be publicised in Rosehill's newsletters.

-13.2 Referrals
+14.2 Referrals